-I am an Associate Professor of Mathematics at Mount Holyoke College.
+I am Associate Professor of Mathematics on the John Stewart Kennedy Foundation at Mount Holyoke College.
 Previously, I was an NSF Alliance for Building Faculty Diversity Postdoctoral Fellow at Iowa State University.
 Before that, I got my PhD in mathematics at Washington University in St. Louis.
 See my cv for more details.

 Research